Marshal-AM/pocu/README.md

 ### 7.5 Weight Initialization & Ledger Provenance

-Training weights are initialized **deterministically** in the compiler, not from live ledger TX ingestion during dispatch.
+Training weights are initialized **deterministically** in the compiler

 #### INIT_WEIGHT (compiler)